waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 <img src="{{ site.url }}/assets/images/web3_auth.jpeg" />

 Web3 is a polarizing topic these days.
-Many skeptics claim that blockchain does not solve any real problems, and that Web3 is merely a rebranding of cryptocurrency that is only being promoted to inflate the market values of those cryptocurrencies.
+Many skeptics claim that blockchain does not solve any real problems, and that Web3 is merely a rebranding of cryptocurrency that is only being promoted to increase the market values of those cryptocurrencies.
 One common refrain is that "blockchain is a solution in search of a problem."

 I believe skepticism is an important part of the conversation.
 I also believe that blockchain and Web3 do solve real problems that previously went unsolved.
 In this series of posts, I aim to articulate what those problems are and explain how Web3 and blockchain offer novel technology that solves those problems better than previous technological options.